 Environmental Archaeology Lab Member Involvement

 John M. Marston has been director of paleoethnobotany for the Ashkelon project since 2012.
 He developed a systematic strategy for taking soil samples for flotation during excavation, as well as a sample processing protocol utilizing the project’s FloteTech machine.
-Kathleen Forste began her involvement in 2014, and returned in 2016 as an assistant staff member.
-She is using botanical material from the Byzantine and Early Islamic periods for her dissertation project at Boston University.
-Marston and Forste continue to guide sampling as excavations progress and are improving storage conditions and strategies for samples taken during previous seasons which are kept on-site.
-They also train excavation volunteers in paleoethnobotanical methods of flotation and curation of samples, as well as in basic identification of plant remains.
+Kathleen Forste began her involvement in 2014, and returned in 2016 as an assistant staff member during the final season of excavation.
+She used botanical material from the Early Islamic period for her dissertation project at Boston University.
+Marston and Forste, together with Kali Wade, worked to improve storage conditions on site in 2017.
+Marston and Forste also trained dozens of excavation volunteers in paleoethnobotanical methods of flotation and curation of samples, as well as in basic identification of plant remains.

-Marston, John M. 2017.
-Archaeobotany at Hellenistic Ashkelon.
-In Hellenistic Ashkelon.
+Marston, John M. Archaeobotany at Hellenistic Ashkelon.
+In Ashkelon 9: the Hellenistic Period.
 Edited by Kate Birney, in press.
-Eisenbrauns, Winona Lake, IN.
+Harvard Museum of the Ancient Near East, Cambridge

 Marston, John M., and Kathleen J. Birney.
 “Hellenistic agricultural economy in the southern Levant: new evidence from Ashkelon” Paper presented at the Annual Meeting of the American Schools of Oriental Research